HotelSierraWhiskey/HotelSierraWhiskey/README.md

 ### Hello 👋

-My name is Hank and I'm a software developer with a background in embedded systems, web-server, and desktop application development.
+I'm a software developer with a background in embedded systems, web-server, and desktop application development.

 Quick links to some of my projects: